Perkedel/Lah-Mboh/FAQ.md

 Yes.
 Infact, this Mod PK3 is designed to test those TCs you are about to try.
 To name a few:

 - Brutal Doom
-- ~~Project Brutality~~ (reduce your GZDoom version first!) (oh no! the DoomEdNum MAPINFO, ZScript Actor, etc. are only on the latest?!)
+- ~~Project Brutality~~ (reduce your GZDoom version first to v4.11.3!) (oh no! the DoomEdNum MAPINFO, ZScript Actor, etc. are only on the latest?!)
 - Furdoom
 - H
 - etc. TC

 If your mod crashes the game, check if you loaded other mods correctly.
 Try loading just the target mod & this mod PK3. carefully watch the logs.
 If all fails, feel free to create issue complete with detailed reproduction steps.

+If you receive conflict error, also let us know, create Issue complete with detailed reproduction steps & what mod is it.

 ## Is this compatible with ID24?